 Acceptance into the Combined Ph.D. /Dietetic Internship (PhD/DI) program requires acceptance into the University of Georgia graduate school.
 A minimum of a Baccalaureate degree, granted by a U.S. regionally accredited college or university is required.
 For international applicants, the foreign degree equivalency statement must be obtained from one of the following non-for-profit agencies that provide this service (for a listing of these agencies, see http://www.cdrnet.org).

 In addition, applicants must have completed, or be in the process of completing, all of the requirements of an ACEND- accredited Didactic Program in Dietetics and have a Verification Statement before entering our Ph.D./DI program.
+When completing the Graduate School application, students should submit the Intent-to-Complete Form or Verification Statement along with their transcripts, CV, and Statement of Purpose.
 Also applicants must be successfully computer matched to our program.
 Coursework must have been completed within the last 6 years.
 If you have not completed the required undergraduate dietetics coursework required by the Academy of Nutrition and Dietetics, you are not eligible for the combined Dietetic Internship Program and Ph.D. program.

 Required for admission: